Bristol Wasp Nest Control

 Where Do Wasps Nest?

 Some nests are subterranean (below ground) in disused rodent and animal burrows.
 Others nest in naturally occurring hollows in trees or tree root systems, sometimes called lawn wasps.

 Others will nest in terrestrial nests (above ground) in structures such as houses, outbuildings, bird boxes and compost bins.

 Finally, we have aerial nesters.
 These wasps prefer to nest in trees and shrubs or on the sides of structures – from guttering, etc.

 When wasps nest in a confined or restricted space, they will often enlarge it.

 Honey bees differ in this respect as they will merely try to find a better place to nest.
 Wasps can ill afford this luxury and will excavate whatever is in the way.

-Often the sound they make as they excavate the wall keeps the rooms occupants awake.
+Often the sound they make as they excavate the wall keeps the occupants of the room awake.

 Just before they penetrate the surface, you can sometimes see a very faint brown stain, letting you know in most cases that all that separates you from them is a layer of paint.